Faithlife/styled-ui/catalog/listbox/variations.md

 ## Listbox

-Refer to the dropdown docs for more info
+A list box should be used in situations simmilar to a html select.
+Refer to the dropdown docs for more info on varriations.

 ```react
 showSource: true